BietSoft/brixx.docs/brixx-decision-script/README.md

 ## “Decisions make up more than 90% of programming!”

 Brixx-Decision-Script is a free JavaScript library for rule-based decision-making systems.
 With Brixx-Decision-Script, the programming can be reduced to a minimum and replaced by a technical configuration (low-code development) for extensions and adjustments via rules with a **Brixx decision table**.
-In particular, with [Brixx-Script (smarte web components)](https://brixx.it/brixx-script.html) as Brixx HTML elements or as Brixx-Script components in JavaScript applications and frameworks, rapid integration into any HTML document is possible and also supports JavaScript environments such as [Node.js®](https://nodejs.org/en/ "Opensource cross platform JavaScript runtime environment").
+In particular, with [Brixx-Script (smarte web components)](https://brixx.it/brixx-script.html) as Brixx HTML elements or as Brixx-Script components in JavaScript applications and frameworks, rapid integration into any HTML document is possible and also supports JavaScript environments such as [Node.js®](https://nodejs.org/en/]("Opensource cross platform JavaScript runtime environment").
+Brixx-Decision-Script was developed for systems for automation and process control with [BPMN (Business Process Model and Notation)](https://de.wikipedia.org/wiki/Business_Process_Model_and_Notation) and is used for our web-based process engine **Brixx-Process-Script**.
+With Brixx-Decision-Script you can easily map processes in your own systems or web projects with JavaScript.
-(cross-platform JavaScript runtime environment).

 -   [Erste Schritte](#getstarted)
     -   [Brixx Web-Baustein [brixx-check-age] erstellen](#brixx-check-age-web)